PaideiaDilemma/Tortillas/README.md

 See [Configure log handling _(You might need this)_](#configure-log-handling-you-might-need-this)

 #### Frequent sweb mounting errors
 The sweb IDEDriver currently sometimes fails to detect the idea drive.
-This produces the followign PANIC: \
+This produces the following PANIC: \
 `KERNEL PANIC: Assertion !VfsSyscall::mount("idea1", "/usr", "minixfs", 0)`

 A new IDEDriver is being worked on.
-Until then, you can try this [patch](./examples/base/sweb_patches/_fix_mounting_error.diff).
+Until then, you can try something like [this](https://github.com/PaideiaDilemma/tortillas-sweb/commit/c0fb4e985b9a070c5cfa2596f500681844df1bf2).

 #### Multiple processes _(Known issue, pls fix)_